pcafrica/hpc_for_data_science_2023-2024/practical/02/02-0-exercises.md

   - Discover (Emulate) Newton's law from [NASA observations](https://ssd.jpl.nasa.gov/horizons/) with a graph neural network as in [this paper](https://arxiv.org/abs/2202.02306).

 - bonus suggestion: train a network to detect the number and location of broccoli in a photo using [this groundbreaking data set](https://lcas.lincoln.ac.uk/nextcloud/shared/agritech-datasets/broccoli/broccoli_datasets.html).

+## 3. Jupyter on a cluster

+Connect to a Jupyter notebook running on a compute node with a GPU.

+To make it more concrete, make a [histogram](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html) of the [log-determinants](https://pytorch.org/docs/stable/generated/torch.logdet.html#torch-logdet) of 5000x5000 matrices, randomly sampled from an [LKJCholesky](https://pytorch.org/docs/stable/distributions.html#lkjcholesky) distribution.
+Use a GPU for the determinants.

+This will also serve to verify you have installed everything properly.

+## 4. Lightning on a cluster